 The absence of autocomplete can be especially painful for mobile users.
 With the limited screen, it is harder for them to type.
-However, when the search autocomplete is there, the shoppers have to type fewer characters to see the relevant search suggestions.
+However, when a search with autocomplete is there, the shoppers have to type fewer characters to see the relevant search suggestions.
 That means greater user experience and translates into customer loyalty.
 After all, who would want to repeat the experience of using site search in an online store on mobile when the search took too long and proved too troublesome?

 Integrating autocomplete functionality into a website has become a necessary component of building an online store.
 Autocomplete helps the user in more ways than just saving the effort of typing.
 The other key benefits: Avoiding the "nothing found" page.